dsone/pressbin/README.md

 ## What is this?

-A mMinimalistic pastebin for sharing text via hash rather than a link to a website storing your data.
+A minimalistic pastebin for sharing text via hash rather than a link to a website storing your data.
 Nothing is saved inside a database.

 ## Developing